Hacker0x01/hacker101/resources/articles/asking_for_help.md

 ## Direct Communication on The Report
 As we discussed in “How to write a good report”, it’s very important to write a clear and concise report when submitting a vulnerability to HackerOne.
 This will help the receiving team to reproduce your submission quickly and will help them understand your submission.
 However, we understand that some vulnerabilities may be more complex than others, especially since you are communicating in writing (as opposed to a video or phone call where it’s easier to explain things).

 First and foremost, always give the triage or security teams enough time to validate or answer any additional questions you may.
 We typically recommend hackers to take a look at the response efficiency metrics shown on the right hand side of the program’s policy page.
 This will give you an estimate on how long the team typically takes to get back to a submission.
+Please do not spam reports for updates within a short period of time.
+You can always contact Mediation if you do not hear back from a member of the team within a reasonable amount of time.

 If you are following up with additional details or have a question for the receiving party, always make sure to tag the user in your comments (@username), so they get a notification that you have asked for their help directly.